-Everyone involved in any form of fundraising – whether paid staff in the Development and Alumni Relations Office or other departments, consultants or volunteers must comply with this policy.
+Everyone involved in any form of fundraising – whether paid staff in the External Affairs Unit or other departments, consultants or volunteers must comply with this policy.
 Although the primary purpose of this policy is to assist fundraisers in their work, it will also be available to donors as an expression of our openness and integrity with regards to fundraising should they request to see it.

 1. Donors' rights

 1.1.
 There will be complete transparency in all our dealings with donors.
 Specifically:

 - All fundraising solicitations by or on behalf of the University will disclose the University’s name and the purpose for which funds are requested.

 - Printed solicitations will include full contact details.

 - All verbal requests should be supported by a printed statement incorporating such information, where possible.

 - All questions raised will be answered by the University promptly and honestly.

 1.2.
 Donors are entitled to the following upon request:

 - The most recent annual report and financial statements.